patelmm79/Map-Global-Coffee-Production-d3/README.md

 * Users suggested ways to make the d3 slider more elegant, including making the sliding bar and sliding handle to be skinnier.

+* First Udacity reviewer indicated that my initial code was only exploratory, not explanatory.
+So I added components to make it explanatory.

 Resources: